hashicorp/hcp-terraform-operator/CONTRIBUTING.md

 ### Do you intend to add a new feature or change an existing one?

-We value your desire to contribute by introducing new features or enhancing existing ones in our project.
+We value your desire to contribute by introducing new features or enhancing existing ones in the Operator.
 Your contributions play a pivotal role in the evolution and growth of the Operator.
 Please create a new issue in our issue tracker on GitHub to have a discussion with the maintainers and involve the community before submitting a code change.
 Use the "New Issue" template labeled "🚀 Feature request".

 ## Development Environment